 Use your ganache immediately in your chocolate ganache mousse cake recipe or store it in the refrigerator for later and reheat it to get the perfect consistency required for use as a topping.

 Canadians might choose to substitute Crispy Crunch® bars, a Canadian favorite since 1923.
-Invented by a Neilson® employee in 1912, these Canadian chocolate bars are made by Cadbury® and feature a crunchy, flaky, peanut layered, sponge toffee center covered in milk chocolate.
+Invented by a Neilson® employee in 1912, these delicious Canadian chocolate bars are made by Cadbury® and feature a crunchy, flaky, peanut layered, sponge toffee center covered in milk chocolate.

 Either of the above bars is delicious when used as a crumbled topping in your Chocolate Ganache Mousse Cake recipe.